syncthing/docs/users/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Syncthing does recognize conflicts.
 When a file has been modified on two devices
-simultaneously, one of the files will be renamed to ``<filename>.sync-
+simultaneously, one of the files will be renamed to
-conflict-<date>-<time>.<ext>``.
-The device which has the larger value of the
+``<filename>.sync-conflict-<date>-<time>.<ext>``.
+The device which has the larger
-first 63 bits for his device ID will have his file marked as the conflicting
+value of the first 63 bits for his device ID will have his file marked as the conflicting
 file.
 Note that we only create ``sync-conflict`` files when the actual content
 differs.